Bitrix24 Helpdesk

 Parameters:

-• pieces -an array of merged strings.
+• pieces — An array of merged strings.

-explode The function splits a string with a delimiter.
+explode Splits a string with a delimiter.
 It is useful when you want to split a string and assign the parts as the value of a plural variable.
-The analog is explode in PHP.
+This function is equivalent to PHP's explode().
 It returns an array of strings obtained by splitting a str string using delimiter.

 explode( delimiter, str)